AttiliLoris/HealthChain/README.md

 ### Setup in Windows

 To setup the application on Windows, you can basically run the same commands previously listed in your **Windows PowerShell**.
 Make sure you open the Shell in the project's directory.
+Before you can run the application, however, you must install an application to use Linux graphic interfaces such as PySimpleGUI, and you can find an easy to use  X Window System [here](https://xming.it.softonic.com/download).
+You just have to run the background server that will recognize PySimpleGUI as a Linux graphic application and show it as a common application.

 ### How to use the application
 Once the setup is finished you can run the application running the command: